Create Redmine issues via email

 Does this make sense?
 Can you start the process of doing the required research and working up these recommendations?

-#8 Updated by Dominic Giglio over 4 years ago
+#8 Updated by Dominic Giglio almost 5 years ago

 Yes, Boone.
 This is the kind of issue that works better for me right now.
 Something I can work on that is not tied directly to an immediate release.

 Let me dig into the instructions, fire up a test install and see what I can come up with for the best balance of functionality and ease of setup/administration.